5 Exotic Places to Visit in Azerbaijan

 Sheki

-Sheki is an excellent stop on the Silk Road, where you will find the old caravanserai, the inn with courtyard, the traders and traders back in the day.
+Sheki is an excellent stop on the Silk Road, where you will find the old caravanserai, the inn with a courtyard, and the traders and traders back in the day.
 Sheki has still managed to hold on to his residential neighborhoods, which are an absolute joy to wander through.

 Gobustan National Park